|Vehicle details:||Mercedes GL550|

 Check component ‘Y77/1 (Boost pressure positioner)’ by means of actuation.

 End of test

 Since the suggested test steps did not lead to any failures, we drove the vehicle with our Xentry diagnostic tools under same conditions as the freeze frame data listed.
 All values seemed logical and no fault codes were set.
 The problem seemed to be intermittent and so the fault code was not easily set.
 It was time to get creative using the PicoScope and see what kind of guided test we could fabricate to compare the turbocharger's output to that of another engine without any performance issues.
 To create boost we had to have a load on the engine.
 This could be accomplished by doing a short power brake in the stall.
 Next thought was to open both wastegates then try and close them one by one, monitoring the pressure build up before the throttle actuator.
 To do this we had to:

 The PicoScope was hooked up to: charge air port via pressure transducer, manifold pressure sensor signal wire and charge air pressure sensor signal wire upstream of turbocharger.

 Next we needed to power brake the vehicle safely, with the service brake, emergency brake and tire chocks applied.
 We held the engine speed at 1800 rpm and plugged one turbo wastegate vacuum line for three seconds then removed and plugged second turbo wastegate vacuum line for the same amount of time.
 Using a two second per division setting on PicoScope we were able to record both turbocharger waveforms on the same frame.
 There was an obvious difference when comparing the turbo output left to right.

-With the low-pass filter function set to 30 Hz for both pressure sensors, and amplifying the signal 8 times it made it easier to see the pressure sensors reaction to the boost pressure.
+With the lowpass filter function set to 30 Hz for both pressure sensors, and amplifying the signal 8 times, it was easier to see the pressure sensor's reaction to the boost pressure.
 The first marker shows the left turbo building up pressure and the second marker shows the right turbo building up less pressure.

 May 01 2018